capysix/ctfwriteups/maplebacon2022/badcontroller/README.md

 ![](header_check_0100.png)

-ahar.
+*ahar*

 okay so we're onto something. now i guess i just need to write a script for this.

-*sigh*
+This should be relatively straightf-

 ![](threehourslater.jpg)

-- script is written in python3 with pyshark
+...we have a python3 script (turns out scapy doesn't support USB protocols.
+Boooo.
+All hail pyshark)

-okay run the script and we have all the cool traffic! wooooo~
+okay run the script and we have all the cool traffic! wooooo!!!!

+...

+right.

 now what.

-uhh.

-okay so if the first 2 bytes are 0xf00f it does what looks like controller logic if the bytes are 0x0ff0 however it does that sus function (thanks to mzakocs for looking at this)
+uh. okay so if the first 2 bytes are 0xf00f it does what looks like controller logic. if the bytes are 0x0ff0 however it does that sus function (thanks to mzakocs for looking at this)

-so i think the goal is to see what the sus function does by somehow replaying this pcap in
+so i think the goal is to see what the sus function does by somehow replaying this pcap in a debugger with the challdriver.exe binary

 problem: we can't run the program
 solution: cry